Stergios-Konstantinidis/DMML2022_Nestle/README.md

 + KNN
 + Decision Tree Classifier
 + Random Forest Classifier

-At a second time we had to improvise and find
+At a second time we had to improvise and try additional methods and approach the question as we saw most fit.

+#### Our approach:
+We decided to focus on 4 additionnal methods:
++ Logistic Regression with Cross Validation
++ Support Vector Machine (SVM)
++ Naive Bayes
++ BERT

+Those methods were quite interesting to explore with Logistic Regression staying on the top of our ranking when used with the folowing parameters: solver='lbfgs', cv=10, max_iter=500, random_state = 50 no split

+As the BERT model took up to 11 hours to calculate, you can find our [saved_weights.pt here](https://filesender.switch.ch/filesender2/?s=download&token=55519e08-cd9a-4d32-b221-397a3bf34e2c)